adrianboguszewski/debug-image-viewer/README.md

 ## Language support

-OpenCV Image Viewer plugin brings full support for the following languages: **Python, C++, Java/Kotlin/Android**.
+Debug Image Viewer plugin brings full support for the following languages: **Python, C++, Java/Kotlin/Android**.

 *Note it may work for other languages, but they are not officially supported or tested for now.*